November 30, 2020

 Alexander the Sleepless

 Due to the utter insufficiency of words for this narration, all historians have kept their silence, which has been detrimental for those who wish to rise to his example.
-It is for their purposes that I—like the traders who cheat death as they rove this world in quest of elusive gains—commit the rashness of setting down this account, seizing the present moment to give his would-be emulators the benefit of a partial description.
+It is for their purposes that I—like traders who cheat death as they rove this world in quest of elusive gains—commit the rashness of setting down this account, seizing the present moment to give his would-be emulators the benefit of a partial description.
 For a fully proportionate description of this noble athlete's virtues is beyond human telling.

 From The Life of Alexander the Sleepless (I.4) by Anonymous